COMP2281/software-engineering-group-17/documentation/Requirement-Specification.md

 > **Mario and Sonic at the Olympic Winter Games 2010 DS (by Nintendo and Sega)**
 >
 > **Description:** Bowser and Dr. Eggman have imprisoned the Snow Spirits to sabotage the Olympic Winter Games and Mario and Sonic must save them.
-The educational aspect of the game is delivered through Winter Olympic themed trivia scatterdd around the game world.
+The educational aspect of the game is delivered through Winter Olympic themed trivia scattered around the game world.
 >
 > **Advantage:** The trivia notes, which are location specific, are hidden around the world and so well integrated into the game.
 The player is rewarded for finding the information, with completionist badges.
 >